 5. “Lucky” – Jason Mraz and Colbie Caillat

-Most of all, have fun with it!
+At the end of the day, choosing and performing which wedding songs to perform should be a fun and exciting task.
 Weddings are beautiful, and it’s such a great feeling knowing you’re contributing to the experience of both the bridal party and the guests.
-Enjoy it!
+Follow our list of the best songs to sing at a wedding, and you’ll be stage ready before you know it!